mattermost/mattermost-load-test-ng/docs/comparison.md

 ## Prerequisites

 - [Terraform](https://learn.hashicorp.com/terraform/getting-started/install).
 The minimum supported version is 0.12.
-- AWS credentials to be used as described [here](https://www.terraform.io/docs/providers/aws/index.html#authentication)
+- AWS credentials to be used as described [here](https://www.terraform.io/docs/providers/aws/index.html#authentication).
-- A Mattermost E20 license, required to run the load-test through the [`coordinator`](coordinator.md)
+- A valid Mattermost E20 license, required to run the load-test through the [`coordinator`](coordinator.md).

 ## Configuration